-Under the leadership of Prof. Dr. Jana Eccard, our group investigates topics broadly grouped around the "Landscape of Fear".
-We use different ecological, life-history and behavioural tools to better understand the evolutionary adaptation of animals to their environment.
-Hereby, we also focus on human altered landscape and the impact of urbanisation on animal ecology.
+Under the leadership of Prof. Dr. Jana Eccard, our group investigates research topics broadly grouped around the "Landscape of Fear".
+We use different ecological, life-history and behavioural tools to better understand the evolutionary adaptation of animals to their environment, also considering human altered landscape and the impact of urbanisation on animal ecology.

-Our model organisms include free-ranging rodents such as bank vole (Myodes glareolus), common vole (Microtus arvalis), or field vole, as well as other small mammals such as bats.
+Our non-model organisms include all kinds of native small animals, from free-ranging rodents such as bank vole (Myodes glareolus), common vole (Microtus arvalis), to bats and insects.

 Congratulations to Melanie Dammhahn for taking over as the new department head at the Research Institute of Wildlife Ecology at the University of Veterinary Medicine in Vienna!